Article #51: The Double Shift: How Women Balanced Survival Jobs and Family During the 2008 Financial Crisis

 Editorial Conclusion

-That is why the double shift should be understood here not simply as overload, but as a survival structure in which precarious labor and unpaid care fused into the same everyday obligation.
-The crisis remained manageable for many families only because that overlap was absorbed inside women’s lives.
+That is why the double shift should be understood here not only as overload, but as a survival structure.
+Precarious labor and unpaid care fused into the same everyday obligation.
+The household stayed afloat in part because women’s time, attention, flexibility, and endurance became part of the adjustment mechanism.

-This article is intended exclusively for educational and informational purposes.
-The content presented seeks to explain economic, labor, social, and institutional mechanisms related to the 2008 financial crisis, labor precarity, the expansion of unpaid care, and women’s overload within domestic life.
+This article is intended for educational and informational purposes only.
+It discusses economic, labor, social, historical, and institutional mechanisms related to the 2008 financial crisis, women’s work, survival jobs, unpaid care, household pressure, and the double shift during periods of financial instability.

 Bibliographic References

-International Labour Office.
+International Labour Organization.
 (2018).
 Care work and care jobs for the future of decent work.
-International Labour Organization.
+International Labour Office. https://www.ilo.org/global/publications/books/WCMS_633135/lang–en/index.htm

 Kushi, S., & McManus, I. P. (2018).
 Gendered costs of austerity: The effects of welfare regime and government policies on employment across the OECD, 2000–13.
 International Labour Review, 157(4), 557–587. https://doi.org/10.1111/ilr.12121